I have wide and varied interests. See the pages develop here as I have time to experiment!

 Church is not a building, it’s the people and the personal relationship with Jesus Christ.
 Find out more.

 I love books and I constantly trip over the many books scattered around my room.
-Even with the vast quantity of information available on the internet, there’s nothing to beat the smell of the freshly-turned pages of a book.
+Even with the vast quantity of information available on the internet, there’s nothing to beat the smell of the freshly-turned pages of a book… although some of the freebies/cheap downloads on Kindle are increasingly appreciated as I travel a lot.
 I tend to borrow books, or buy from charity shops returning when read.
-Often using books for time out, I love easy reading, including chic lit, but sometimes the brain calls out for something more strenuous.
+Often using books for time out, I love easy reading, including chic lit and Regency trash, but sometimes the brain calls out for something more strenuous.
 The books that remain on my bookshelves tend to focus on the following topics: Christian living; life coaching; travel writing; and a variety of books related to my thesis.
 I grew up with a love of Anne of Green Gables, Laura Ingalls Wilder, and continue to re-read Georgette Heyer at many opportunities.

 I find the way that people make meaning out of the world fascinating, although I found studying Psychology in my first year at University too ‘sciency’.
 I now enjoy reading many life coaching books, undertaking personality tests, and have a regular subscription to Psychologies magazine.
 I take opportunities where possible to attend courses which will improve my personal development, and give me extra skills.